plop-dev/MathsWatchBot/README.md

 ---

-<small>this readme is ai because I can't be asked. so don't judge my ai english.</small>
+<small>this readme is mostly ai so don't judge my ai english.</small>